kiba/Writings/for_science/chp9_meeting_the_host.md

 It was a room, of a sort.
 There were no visible doors, actually, and only the barest of accommodations.
 Almost everything seemed to be made of stainless steel, with the least amount visible weldings, rivets, or cuts they can get away with.

 There was a sink with a mirror, toilet, a table and a chair, a flat top that obviously meant to be a bed.
-All seemly were not to be yanked.
+They all were designed to be unyankable, not without significant force.

 And it was extremely clean with absolutely no dust as far as the eye can see.
 There was no evidence that anybody ever lived here.